onias17/wayfarer/README.md

   - full CRUD for posts
   - custom HTML, CSS, and JavaScript (using the asset pipeline)
   - users are authorized
-  - deployed to heroku
   - commenting (optional)
-4. Deployment
-  - is it deployed online?
- a travel community, code-named **Project Wayfarer** for now, for users to share tips (AKA posts) about their favorite locations around the world.